empty-codes/landing-page/README.md

 # landing-page

-Landing page written with CSS and HTML
+Landing page written with CSS and HTML to practice use of flexbox

-Status : Ongoing
+Status : Complete

+-Static webpage
-Optimized for PC/Laptop view
+-Optimized for PC/Laptop view